Dolores Huerta and César Chávez launched the National Farm Workers Association in 1962.

 Dolores found her calling as an organizer early in life while serving in the leadership of the Stockton Community Service Organization (CSO).
 During this time she founded the Agricultural Workers Association, set up voter registration drives and pressed local governments for barrio improvements.
 In 1955 she met CSO Executive Director César E. Chávez.
 The two discovered that they shared a common vision of organizing farm workers.
 Early on, Dolores advocated for the entire family’s participation in the movement and her lifelong practice of non-violence became not only a philosophy but a necessary approach in providing safety.

-Her lobbying and negotiating talents were demonstrated in securing Aid For Dependent Families (“AFDC”) and disability insurance for farm workers in the State of California in 1963, an unparalleled feat of the times, and in the enactment of the Agricultural Labor Relations Act of 1975, the first law of its kind in the U.S., granting farm workers in California the right to collectively organize and bargain for better wages and working conditions.
-As the principal legislative advocate, Dolores became one of the UFW’s most visible spokespersons.
+Her lobbying and negotiating talents were demonstrated in securing Aid For Dependent Families (AFDC) and disability insurance for farm workers in the State of California in 1963, an unparalleled feat of the times, and in the enactment of the Agricultural Labor Relations Act of 1975, the first law of its kind in the U.S., granting farm workers in California the right to collectively organize and bargain for better wages and working conditions.
+As the principal legislative advocate, Dolores became one of the most visible spokespersons for United Farm Workers (UFW).
 She has worked to elect numerous candidates including Robert F. Kennedy, President Bill Clinton, Congressman Ron Dellums, Governor Jerry Brown, Congresswoman Hilda Solis, and Hillary Clinton.

 At 83, Dolores Huerta continues to work developing leaders and advocating for the working poor, women, and children.
 As founder and president of the Dolores Huerta Foundation, she travels across the country engaging in campaigns and influencing legislation that supports equality and defends civil rights, speaking about issues of social justice and public policy.